rrdaniels85/wdi-tictactoe-game/README.md

 Challenge a partner to a fun game of Tic Tac Toe

+## URL Section
 [Link to Hosted Tic Tac Toe Game] (https://rrdaniels85.github.io/wdi-tictactoe-game/)

+# Technologies Used

+[imgur] (http://imgur.com/) - For hosting images used with my app and storing wireframe images.

 # Dependencies